 Use caution not to lead the patient.
-Pediatric may give answers they think the interviewer wants to hear.
-If possible to defer an interview so it can be done once, keep questions to a minimum.
+Pediatric patients may give answers they think the interviewer wants to hear.
+If possible, to defer an interview so it can be done once, keep questions to a minimum.

 Rationale: Abusive family members or caregivers may deny that they mistreat the patient.
 They may react with anger and may attempt to intimidate, threaten, or yell at the team member and resort to physical violence.